GanymedeNil/request-pipeline/README.md

 `Network.requestWillBeSent` in this event I get the request submit data.

-`Network.responseReceived` in this event I get response data.
+`Network.responseReceived` in this event I get response data and cookies.

 `Network.loadingFinished` In this event, I get the response body data through the `Network.getResponseBody` method, because this is the last of all events.